PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/pagination.md

 # Filtering and sorting on graphQL connections:-

 The relay server specification for graphQL connections doesn't mention anything about filtering and sorting on connections because the relay graphQL client library doesn't concern itself with filtering and sorting the connections.
-Allowing filtering and sorting on a connection is like requesting an entirely new connection each time you change a filter or sort parameter because positions of the connection edges can no longer be predicted by the virtue of their cursors.
+Allowing filtering and sorting on a connection is like requesting an entirely new connection each time we change a filter or sort parameter because positions of the connection edges can no longer be predicted by the virtue of their cursors.
 This is a custom feature that has to be implemented and maintained both on the client and server side.

 Since there are no community standards for filtering or sorting on graphQL connections, here we're specifying our own standards that should be followed by developers contributing to talawa-api.